iese-bad/datacamp-courses/Python Courses.md

 ### Interactive Data Visualization with Bokeh

-Learn how to create versatile and interactive data visualizations using `bokeh.
+Learn how to create versatile and interactive data visualizations using `bokeh`.

 14,000 participants